trisacrypto/trisa/docs/content/contributing/how-to-contribute.en.md

 weight: 99
 ---

-The TRISA Protocol is hosted on GitHub at [https://github.com/trisacrypto/trisa](https://github.com/trisacrypto/trisa).
+The TRISA Protocol implementation is hosted on GitHub at [https://github.com/trisacrypto/trisa](https://github.com/trisacrypto/trisa).

-The Global Directory Service is hosted on GitHub at [https://github.com/trisacrypto/directory](https://github.com/trisacrypto/trisa).
+The codebase for the Global Directory Service is hosted on GitHub at [https://github.com/trisacrypto/directory](https://github.com/trisacrypto/trisa).

-The TRISA TestNet is hosted on GitHub at [https://github.com/trisacrypto/testnet](https://github.com/trisacrypto/testnet).
+The codebase for the TRISA TestNet is hosted on GitHub at  [https://github.com/trisacrypto/testnet](https://github.com/trisacrypto/testnet).

 ## Setting up GitHub for Contributing